Jun-depo/Hypothyroid-Prediction/README.md

 The result was decent.
 Try to improved the model, I tried random forest, logistic regression and Naive Bayes.
 That didn't seem to improve the result too much.
 The data is highly unbalanced with 7.9% total class 1, 2 and 3 instances (220).
 The model seems to fit more towards class 0 disease-negative instances (92.1%).
 I recontructed more balanced data under the similar situation for a different project (###link), trained the model with the more balanced data, that significantly improved the model performance.

+The same approach was used here.
 I separated samples of each classes from the data.
-I recombined randomly selected 436 class 0 instances, and all class 1 and 2 instances (218) at 2: 1 ratio.
+I recombined randomly selected 436 class 0 instances (out of 2580 instances), and all class 1 and 2 instances (218) at 2: 1 ratio.
 The data set is much more balanced, sightly bias toward class 0 to reflect the bias in the original data set.
 There are only 2 instances of class 3, not further analysed in the project.

+## The model performance
-Since overall average f1-score (calculated from precision and recall) is largely driven by large number instances of class 0.
-Therefore, it is not a good for measuring model's performance in term of predicting diseases.
-I calculated weighted average f1-scores of class 1 and 2.
-Finally, the models trained with balanced and unbalanced data were compared on average f1-scores of class 1 and 2 (wieghted).
-The score of the model trained on balanced data is 0.06 better than the one trained on unbalanced data (see comapring bar 5 and 6 in the following figure), indicating good improvement in model performance.
+Since overall average f1-score (calculated from precision and recall) is largely driven by the large number instances of class 0.
+Therefore, it is not a good for measuring model's performance in predicting the diseases.
+I calculated weighted average f1-scores of class 1 and 2 to reflect meaurement of disease prediction.
+By this measurement, the score on test data of the model trained on balanced data is 0.06 better than the one trained on unbalanced data (0.91 vs 0.85, see bar 5 and 6 in the following figure), indicating significant improvement in predicting hypothroid diseases.
+Both models have high overall average f1-scores, indicating good overall performances.

 ![hypothroid classification f1-scores](https://user-images.githubusercontent.com/35440469/42402327-0f74319c-8148-11e8-97d4-aef9a5a26aa3.png)

-The files:
+### The code files:
-¶
+(1) hypothyroid_data_processing.ipynb
+processing, cleaning and scaling the data
+(2) hypothyroid_model_unbalanced_data.ipynb
+The code for neural network model trained on the unbalanced data¶ (3) Thyroid models-balanced data.ipynb
+The code for neural network model trained on the balanced data¶